lawrence-d-lee/housing-app/README.md

 # Housing App

-This is a dash app which predicts house prices for several UK cities.
+This is a Plotly Dash app built with Scikit-Learn which predicts house prices for several UK cities.
 Simply choose the city you are interested in from the dropdown menu, then select the features you'd like to have.
 Finally, click on the map to see the model's prediction for that location.

 ### Run the app using Docker (recommended)
-Check Docker is installed (https://docs.docker.com/engine/install/) and running
+Check Docker is installed (https://docs.docker.com/engine/install/) and running.
 ```
 docker pull ghcr.io/lawrence-d-lee/text_generator:latest
 docker run -p 8050:8050 ghcr.io/lawrence-d-lee/text_generator:latest